 Objective Performance Measure(s) Data Grantee Provides To increase the identification of trafficking victims through proactive law enforcement, which is victim-centered and collaborative across levels of government.
 Numbers of potential and actual foreign and domestic victims of human trafficking.
 Numbers of new foreign persons and domestic persons believed through task force investigation and contact to be potential victims of a severe form of trafficking, broken down by type of trafficking (sex/labor).
 Number foreign persons and domestic persons believed through task force investigation and contact to be actual victims of a severe form of trafficking, broken down by type of trafficking (sex/labor).
 Numbers of foreign and domestic persons confirmed not to be a victim of human trafficking.
 Number of foreign persons and domestic persons confirmed not to be a victim of a severe form of trafficking, broken down by type of trafficking (sex/labor).
 To increase capacity of law enforcement officers to recognize human trafficking and identify victims through training and public awareness.
 Percentage of audiences reached through training or public awareness presentations.
-Number of the following audiences reached during the reporting period through training or public awareness presentations: Health Law enforcement Code enforcement Social services Transportation workers Schools Number of trainings or public awareness presentations conducted during the reporting period.
+Number of the following audiences reached during the reporting period through training or public awareness presentations: Health Law enforcement Code enforcement Social services Transportation workers Schools Number of audiences identified for outreach, Number of training events conducted.
+Number of trainings or public awareness presentations conducted during the reporting period.
+Number of participants who attend training.
 Number of persons in attendance at trainings or public awareness presentations during the reporting period.